TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-This podcast is a weekly, hour-long show that surveys recent developments in science and technology through conversations with researchers, authors, and industry leaders.
-Across its episodes, it translates current findings into accessible explanations while also probing how scientific ideas take shape, spread, and sometimes meet resistance.
+This podcast is a weekly, hour-long show that interprets recent developments in science and technology through conversations with researchers, authors, journalists, and other experts.
+Across the episodes, the hosts translate current findings into accessible explanations while emphasizing what is known, what remains uncertain, and how scientific understanding changes over time.

 Episodes: